Music Composition & Technology BA/BSc (Hons)

 Self-Generated Project or Work Experience (BA/BSc)

 For this unit you will be required to research, negotiate and undertake a legitimate self-initiated work experience/placement opportunity – the business you choose must be appropriate to the music, sound or media industries and designed to meet your own aspirational and identified developmental needs.
-Alternatively you can choose to undertake placement on a music tour.
+Alternatively you can choose to undertake a placement on a music tour.
 The work experience/placement or tour should last for a minimum of two weeks or ten working days.